luandretta/network/README.md

 ### Pages

-The website is comprised of 21 pages which are extended from a base template.
+The website is comprised more than 20 pages which are extended from a base template.

 1. **Home Page**